What is crypto-agility?

 How to improve crypto-agility

 - Ensure visibility, meaning an organization should have a full understanding of where and how cryptography is used throughout their infrastructure.
-This provides an increased ability to identify and fix any issues.

 - Ensure the correct teams or groups retain ownership of their assigned crypto assets.